srobo/team-emails/SR2020/2020-03-05-coronavirus.md

 Hello everyone,

-TL;DR: We're not intending to cancel the event, but will be monitoring the situation closely and will be taking action both during and before the event to minimize risk.

 I'm sure you've heard about the COVID-19 coronavirus, and about many large events being cancelled due to concerns of spreading the virus.

 At this time, we're **not** intending to cancel the Student Robotics 2020 competition.
 However, we're keeping a keen eye on the situation, and will be following the advice of the [UK Department of Health and Social Care][uk-coronavirus-page].
 We are also working on a back-up plan should the event be unable to run.
 Considering this is an event for minors, we will be taking decisions with an abundance of caution.